 When sexual assault occurs, survivors may feel they are not able to handle the challenge alone.
 They hide behind shame and guilt, blaming themselves for the assault.
 Due to the trauma, they are at greater risk for mental health conditions.
 Survivors of sexual abuse may develop:

 - Depressive symptoms: this can feel like hopeless or as if nothing is going to get better.
 This occurs especially if they are feeling unheard, invalidated, and have not had trauma addressed with any type of therapy

 - Anxiety: the body holds trauma inside of it, which can come out as rage, anger, and anxious thoughts or feelings.
 They may feel afraid to leave their house and have a chronic fear of the world around them, including anyone or anything that reminds them of the assault

 - PTSD: a person who experiences sexual assault may experience memories of the abuse, flashbacks that disrupt their daily activities, and feelings of fear or anxiety.
 Complex posttraumatic stress (C-PTSD) can yield chronic fear and disruption to a person’s life

 - Addiction: survivors of assault and sexual abuse are more likely to use drugs or alcohol to numb the feelings, thoughts, and fears they have.
 It may lead to other mental health complications down the road

 Sexual abuse and assault can lead to a person feeling worthless and ashamed.
 On top of this, they may have chronic pain issues or suffer from physical disabilities from serving.
-It is very important people who experience trauma receive treatment, care, and trauma-informed therapeutic support.
-This will help them process the experience in a healthy way and find hope for the future.
-If they connect to other people who understand what they’re dealing with, they tend to feel less alone and isolated.
-The key is to get them support, connection to treatment, and a community that can help them feel people care about their well-being.
+People who experience trauma must receive treatment, care, and trauma-informed therapeutic support.
+This will help them process the experience healthily and find hope for the future.
+If they connect to others who understand what they’re dealing with, they tend to feel less alone and isolated.
+The key is to get them support, a connection to treatment, and a community to help them think people care about their well-being.

 March 9, 2023